ivanhawkes/blog/content/post/switching-to-cryengine-5-3-new-entity-system.md

 It took a lot of typing, cutting, and pasting to get most of the code up to the new standard.
 I like to think it's worth it and anyway there's no escaping the pain - you have to take it at some point if you want the sweet new candy.
 Most of the work was laborious and repetitive but beer helps solve that problem.
 The few big issues I did have - I have covered for you, and if the article is brief or lacking there's always the source code which is one big fat commit.
 It has a couple of other little bit of tidying up, but in general I cut things out rather than put anything in.
 I've tried to cover any pits I fell into so you can avoid them on your projects.

-Now comes the good part as I get to start refactoring everything into neat little components with their own properties.
+Now comes the good part as I get to start re-factoring everything into neat little components with their own properties.
 Good luck with your own efforts to convert to CRYENGINE 5.3!